Renew or vary an exploration licence

 Minerals explorers in Victoria need to hold a current licence.
 The information below describes how to renew or vary your exploration licence.

-Exploration licences are valid for five years and can be renewed for a further five years, plus up to five years on evidence of exceptional circumstance.
+Exploration licences are valid for up to 5 years and can be renewed for a further 5 years, plus up to five years on evidence of exceptional circumstance.

 You need to apply for a minerals exploration licence renewal before the licence expires, and pay the renewal fee.
 The licence continues until the renewal is granted and registered; or refused.